atmys/vcaptcha/README.md

 # vCAPTCHA

 Simple but user-friendy Node.js captcha generator.
-It makes the user pick up 2 pictures (order matters) among several (5 by default).
+It makes the user pick up 2 pictures (in sequence) among several (5 by default).
 Should be enough for low security forms.

 Pictures are taken from deprecated [VisualCaptcha](https://github.com/desirepath41/visualCaptcha).